Spagett1/pineflash/README.md

 <br clear="both" />

 ## :bookmark_tabs: Dependancies

 ```
+# needed for all versions of PineFlash

 polkit
-dfu-util - Pinecil V1 only
+dfu-util - for pinecil V1 support
 ```
 ### Disclaimer: does not currently work on wayland.